CredentialCompassJump to FAQ

 1. 1.
 Meet Idaho eligibility requirements for Marriage and Family Therapist licensure.

-4. 4.
-Submit your application to the Board of Professional Counselors and Marriage & Family Therapists~Idaho Bureau of Occupational Licenses.
+6. 6.
+Submit the application to Board of Professional Counselors and Marriage & Family Therapists~Idaho Bureau of Occupational Licenses and monitor board communications.

 Salary Insights in Idaho